wacncontent/CustomizeTool/output/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 > **Note:** We do not recommend using FTP from the Windows command prompt (the command-line FTP.EXE utility that ships with Windows).
 FTP clients that use active FTP, such as FTP.EXE, often fail to work over firewalls.
 Active FTP specifies an internal LAN-based address, to which an FTP server will likely fail to connect.

-For more information on deployment to an Azure Websites web app using FTP, see the following topics:
+For more information on deployment to an Azure web app using FTP, see the following topics:

 - [Deploy using an FTP utility](/documentation/articles/web-sites-deploy)